10up/wp-local-docker/readme.md

 1. `docker-compose up`

 The `wordpress` folder is configured as the webroot by default.
 Download WordPress and anything else you need here.

+## Credits

+This is pretty much based on work from John Bloch.
+Credit where credit is due.